greynolds/leiningen-doc/README.md

 you need an XSLFO processor.
 I have a copy of XEP (typesetting Geek here), which works great, so I have not tested FOP.

+NOTE: apparently the full-easy-install package of DITA-OT comes with FOP.

 ## ditac

 The instructions at